-Action: OOIFB-2018-1 (completed) – Review and provide input to Engineering Change Request from Dennis McGillicuddy and colleagues regarding Pioneer.
+Action: OOIFB-2018-1 (complete) – Review and provide input to Engineering Change Request from Dennis McGillicuddy and colleagues regarding Pioneer.

 - OOIFB reviewed application, heard input from WHOI engineers, and discussed process.